Set Your Learners Up For Success With A Variety Of Skill Building Courses In Multiple Environments

 When utilized in a capstone course, the Family Support and Home Assessments simulation provides learners the opportunity to practice psychosocial assessment and charting techniques before venturing into potentially risky environments.
 Learners immerse themselves in a home environment where they practice interview skills, identify potential environmental, health and safety hazards, and build a care plan that they can support and rationalize.
 The situation that the learner encounters allows them to draw on their knowledge of OB, pediatrics, underserved populations and more.

 In the nursing capstone setting, students must immerse themselves in environments that allow them to draw on their vast knowledge and apply various skills.
 Nursing Quality Indicators is a virtual clinical in which students evaluate 10 patients and practice using clinical judgment and making care decisions.

 Patient Management and Delegation®

 The nursing capstone has students draw upon and apply their knowledge in tasks such as patient assessment, care planning, charting and more.
 Patient Management and Delegation has learners step into the charge nurse role and practice their clinical judgment and decision-making skills related to setting acuities, scheduling, delegating and prioritizing patient care for 56 patients.

 The nursing capstone is where students must blend all they have learned and bring everything together before they enter nursing practice.
-The Telehealth series helps prepare nurses with hands-on experience in how to use clinical judgment and communication skills to care for medical-surgical, maternal/OB, pediatric and mental/behavioral health patients remotely using electronic data and telecommunications technology.
+The Telehealth Nursing Series™ helps prepare nurses with hands-on virtual experience in how to use clinical judgment and communication skills to care for medical-surgical, maternal/OB, pediatric and mental/behavioral health patients remotely using electronic data and telecommunications technology.